James M. Smith, D.P.T.

 I have enjoyed service in the physical therapy profession in many leadership roles, including:

-- In the American Physical Therapy Association I have served as Chair of the Awards Committee, as an On-site Reviewer and Reader/Consultant for the Commission on Accreditation in Physical Therapy Education, on the Task Force for the development of A Normative Model of Physical Therapist Assistant Education, Version 2007, on the Task Force on Member Education and Meetings, on the Sections Governance Work Group and I have served in the House of Delegates seven times.
+- In the American Physical Therapy Association I have served as Chair of the Awards Committee, as an On-site Reviewer and Reader/Consultant for the Commission on Accreditation in Physical Therapy Education, on the Task Force for the development of A Normative Model of Physical Therapist Assistant Education, Version 2007, on the Task Force on Member Education and Meetings, on the Sections Governance Work Group and I have served in the House of Delegates numerous times.